PritamJogi/Apna-College/README.md

-// this is a Simon says game..
+# simon say game
-//it help to boost your memory
+ this is a Simon says game..